benjamin25116/the-average-malaysian-site/content/blog/why-you-should-embrace-compromise/index.md

 Whenever you’re at crossroads about to compromise or not, take a moment to think of the consequences.
 Is that something you can live with?
 If yes, by all means, go ahead.

 I think when we begin to embrace compromise (instead of thinking that it’s taboo), we are able to think about the consequences of the compromise.
 I think that empowers us to make better decisions.
 In fact, I think it will make us more live more intentionally.

-*• • •*

-*Creative Lead by day, writer by night, husband and dad throughout.
-I write about things that interest me and lessons I’ve learnt.
-My views are my own.
-Check out [other things](https://medium.com/@benjamin25116) I’ve written.*